 Unlike the visionary launch, it is possible to start on either the left (too early) or right (too late) of the curve as long as you can learn where the customer adoption curve is heading and eventually intersect it before running out of iterations (cash).

 For those that are following a Lean Startup process or have read my posts on my Customer Development checklists, this may all sound familiar.
 However, here I want to focus on the founding vision's role.
 Where does it fit into all this?
 How important is it?
 What good is it?

 I believe everyone gets hit by random ideas when they least expect them (in the shower, while driving, etc.).
 Most people ignore them — (crazy) entrepreneurs choose to act on them.

 There is a difference between an idea and a vision.
-An idea is based on a perceived problem/solution possibility while a vision is the change you want to bring into the world by realizing the idea to it’s fullest potential.
+An idea is based on a perceived problem/solution possibility, while a vision is a change you want to bring into the world by realizing the idea to its fullest potential.

-Having acted on some of my own ideas in the past and experienced all of being too early, too late, and totally off mark, I believe more important than acting on an idea and sticking to a vision, is having a process to vet ideas quickly and refine the vision.
+Having acted on some of my ideas in the past and experienced all of them being too early, too late, and totally off the mark, I believe more important than acting on an idea and sticking to a vision is having a process to vet ideas quickly and refine the vision.

 Here are some things I’ve learned: